pq/surveyor/README.md

 [![Build Status](https://travis-ci.org/pq/surveyor.svg)](https://travis-ci.org/pq/surveyor)

+**Disclaimer:** This is not an officially supported Google product.

 ## Installing

 These tools are best run from source.
 To get the sources, clone the `surveyor` repo like this: